rootoor-dev/installing-gtk4-successfully/README.md

 # Installing gtk4 or gtk+ successfully in 2024 !
 How to install successfuly `gtk4` on Linux ?
-# How to install packages or librairy for Linux from command line ?
+# How to install packages or library for Linux from command line ?
 ```bash
 # use this...
 sudo apt install gtk-4*